3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

 *Oracle Database Enterprise Edition* images available from the `Oracle Container registry <https://container-registry.oracle.com>`_.
 The images described here are available for 3DCityDB version ``v4.1.0`` and newer.
-Older images, are available from
-`TUM-GIS 3DCityDB Docker images <https://github.com/tum-gis/
+Images for older 3DCityDB versions are available from `TUM-GIS 3DCityDB Docker images <https://github.com/tum-gis/ 3dcitydb-docker-postgis>`_.
-3dcitydb-docker-postgis>`_.